seiyamatsumoto13/seiyamatsumoto13/README.md

 # Seiya Matsumoto

 MS in Computational Analysis and Public Policy (MSCAPP) student at the University of Chicago.

-Interested in economic policy, urban systems, and public data.
+I work at the intersection of **machine learning, data science, and public policy**, using computational methods to analyze complex social and policy problems.

+Currently interested in:
+- Machine learning and predictive modeling
+- Public and government data
+- AI applications for policy research
+- Economic and social policy
+- Urban systems and transportation

 This page highlights selected projects and coursework.